juanca/react-aria-components/README.md

 ## High-level design

-Accessibility is the design principle for this component.
-The design references the WAI-ARIA Authoring Practices on [Grid](https://www.w3.org/TR/wai-aria-practices-1.1/#grid) and [TreeView](https://www.w3.org/TR/wai-aria-practices-1.1/#TreeView).
+The components available through this module are inspired from the [WAI-ARIA Authoring Practices].
+Each component is driven by three principles:

+1. A component is accessible.
+1. A component can be used in composition.
+1. A component has minimal footprint.

+### Grid

-For 2-dimensional data, a grid layout is desired:
+For 2-dimensional data, a [Grid] layout is desired:

 - A `Grid`
   - Many `Row`s